jumphone/www/courses/Programming_I/w04_Control_Flow/handout.md

 - Emphasize: the loop runs "forever" until external shutdown
 - Ask: "What if we forget the `else: close_door()`?"
 (Answer: door stays open - security issue!)

-**Career Connection:** This pattern is used in self-driving cars, smart home devices, industrial automation.

 ---